textileio/community/docs/a-tour-of-textile.md

 Applications will often want to paginate files and associated annotations in a thread.
 The files API lists update blocks that point to DAG nodes containing files.
 A JSON representation of the (decrypted) DAG node is attached to the response along with nested comments and likes.

-Try listing the files in your "My runs" thread.
+Try listing the files in your "My runs" thread:

 ```tab="cmd"
 textile files ls --thread="12D3KooWBfdhD4tNMuTn5MHGof2bMZBKAUjFF3DBL3kuQQE5m1qw"